lucaskumara/campfire-bot/README.md

 # Campfire

-A community focused discord bot created with the goal of enhancing the list of available features for server managers.
+A utility discord bot created with the goal of enhancing the list of available features for community server managers.

 ## Setup